-establish two de facto regimes in Donbas - the Luhansk People's Republic (LNR) and the Donetsk People's Republic (DNR) - a survey in April 2014 showed that a majority of the population rejected the armed struggle for secession.1208 DNR's Defence Minister Igor "Strelkov" Girkin famously complained that in Donetsk - a city of one million - he could not even find 1 000 men ready to take up arms against Kyiv.1209 What caused the bloody war in Donbas which has been dragging on until today?
+establish two de facto regimes in Donbas - the Luhansk People's Republic (LNR) and the Donetsk People's Republic (DNR) - a survey in April 2014 showed that a majority of the population rejected the armed struggle for secession.
+DNR's Defence Minister Igor "Strelkov" Girkin famously complained that in Donetsk - a city of one million - he could not even find 1 000 men ready to take up arms against Kyiv.
+Donbas which has been dragging on until today?